America after the Fall. Painting in the 1930s

 Sense existències ara

-Rep-lo a casa en una setmana per Missatger o Eco Enviament*
+Rep-lo a casa en una setmana per Missatger o Eco Enviament*Sobre el libro America after the Fall.
+Painting in the 1930s de publicado por Yale University Press al 2016:

 Judith A. Barter is Field-McCormick Chair and Curator of American Art, Annelise K. Madsen is assistant curator of American art, and Sarah Kelly Oehler is Gilda and Henry Buchbinder Associate Curator of American Art, all at the Art Institute of Chicago.
 Sarah L. Burns is professor emerita at Indiana University.
 Teresa A. Carbone is program director for American art at the Henry Luce Foundation.